 He rose from a lowly RAF apprentice to become the UK's top military commander, steering strategy through the wars in Iraq and Afghanistan.

-Graham 'Jock' Stirrup's journey in the Royal Air Force began not as an officer, but as an apprentice.
-His sharp intellect and leadership propelled him through the ranks, becoming a fast-jet pilot and eventually the first person to rise from the apprentice entry scheme to the service's highest rank, Marshal of the Royal Air Force.
-His tenure as Chief of the Defence Staff from 2006 to 2010 placed him at the heart of British strategic decision-making during intense and controversial conflicts.
-After retiring from active service, he brought his measured, experienced voice to the House of Lords as a crossbench peer, continuing to influence defence and security policy.
-His appointment to the Order of the Garter in 2013 stands as a rare mark of esteem for his lifetime of service.
+Graham 'Jock' Stirrup entered the Royal Air Force as an apprentice mechanic.
+His intellect and leadership drove him through the ranks to become a fast-jet pilot.
+In 2006 he became the first person from the apprentice entry scheme to reach Marshal of the Royal Air Force, the service's highest rank.
+As Chief of the Defence Staff from 2006 to 2010, he directed British strategy during intense and controversial conflicts in Iraq and Afghanistan.
+After retiring from active service, he joined the House of Lords as a crossbench peer, where he continues to shape defence and security policy.
+In 2013 he was appointed to the Order of the Garter, a rare honor that recognized his lifetime of service.

 1946–1964